 Roasted Eggplant Soup

-- 2 large eggplants, sliced lengthwise
+- 2 large eggplants sliced in half lengthwise

-- whole cumin seeds (or ground cumin)
+- whole cumin seeds or ground cumin

 - extra virgin olive oil

-- 1 large onion, chopped
+- 1 large onion chopped

-- 4-5 celery stalks, chopped
+- 4-5 celery stalks chopped

-- 1 14-ounce can diced tomatoes
+- 1 (15 oz) can diced tomatoes

-- 1/4 cup parsley, finely chopped
+- ¼ cup flat-leaf parsley leaves finely chopped

-- 2-3 garlic cloves, whole
+- 2-3 garlic cloves

-- 3-4 stalks fresh cilantro
+- 3-4 stalks of fresh cilantro

-- 1 stalk fresh thyme
+- 1 sprig of fresh thyme

-- Preheat oven to 400 degrees Fahrenheit.
-Place eggplant (sliced lengthwise) on foil-lined baking sheet.
-Rub with olive oil and ground cumin seeds or, ground cumin. **Whole cumin seeds will have much more flavor, but feel free to use whatever you have on hand!
+- Place the eggplant halves on a foil-lined half sheet pan cut-side facing up.
+Rub the cut surface with olive oil and ground cumin seeds or, ground cumin.
+Note: Whole cumin seeds will have more flavor, but feel free to use whatever you have on hand.

-- Using an immersion blender or stand blender, blend soup until smooth—you may need to do this in two batches depending on your size blender.
-Place soup back in pot and reheat to serve.
-Season.
+- Bring soup to a low simmer and cook for 20 to 25 minutes.
+Using an immersion blender or high-powered blender, blend the soup until smooth - depending on the size of your blender, you may need to do this in multiple batches.
+Transfer the pureed soup back into the soup pot and reheat to serve.